panique/mini/README.md

 MINI has a smaller brother, named [TINY](https://github.com/panique/tiny).
 It's similar to MINI, but runs without mod_rewrite in nearly every environment.
 Not suitable for live sites, but nice for quick prototyping.

+### MINI2

-MINI also has a bigger brother, named MINI2.
-It's in development and comes with an improved architecture, SASS-compiling, Twig, Unit Tests, etc.
+MINI also has a bigger brother, named [MINI2](https://github.com/panique/mini2).
+It's even simpler, has been built using Slim and has nice features like SASS-compiling, Twig etc.

 ### branch feature-better-view